 so cannot help there.

 browser and are having difficulty reading or downloading

 the newsletter, please contact the folks who designed your

-to read any PDF on your computer, you probably can't read
+PDF on your computer, you probably can't read these.

 "clickable" in a PDF, highlight it with your mouse, then